-A written bid must be delivered one working day before the auction takes place.
+A written bid must be delivered latest at 9.00 pm previous day before the auction takes place.
 If there are several written bids with the same value, the bid delivered earlier wins.
 The written bid must contain the following information:

 HIGHEST bid the buyer is ready to make.

 Buyers NAME, ADDRESS, PHONE NUMBER and SIGNATURE.